legleux/clio/docker/README.md

 # Running Clio in Docker

-To build, just run `docker build . -t clio_server` in this directory.
+Run `docker build . -t clio` in the root of the repo.
-By default, running thi container will require a running cassandra instance and rippled.
+By default, running this container will require a running cassandra instance and rippled.
 To override the configuration in the container, mount the directory with your config at `/etc/opt/clio` i.e. `docker run --network=host -v $PWD/cfg:/etc/opt/clio clio_server`

+## Docker compose

-Use the docke-compose.yml to get a clio instance running with rippled, cassandra.
+Use the docker-compose.yml to get a clio instance running with rippled, cassandra.
 `docker compose up`
 This will create a docker network where the services can all connect to each other.